-The Software reportable segment derives revenue from the sale and lease of licenses for software products focused on the development and application of simulation technology to synthesize and optimize designs, processes and decisions for improved business performance.
-The Software segment also derives revenue from software support, upgrades, training and consulting services focused on product design and development expertise and analysis support from the component level up to complete product engineering at any stage of the lifecycle.
-To a much lesser extent, the Software segment also includes revenue from the sale of hardware products, primarily as a result of recent business acquisitions.
+The Software reportable segment derives revenue from the sale and lease of software licenses and cloud solutions in the areas of simulation, high-performance computing, and artificial intelligence to design and optimize high-performance, efficient, innovative and sustainable products and processes for improved business performance.
+The Software segment also generates revenue by providing services related to the Company's software, including consulting, training, and implementation services.
+To a much lesser extent, the Software segment includes revenue from the sale of hardware products.

-The Client Engineering Services reportable segment provides support to its customers with long-term ongoing product design and development expertise in its market segments of Solvers & Optimization, Modeling & Visualization, Industrial and Concept Design, and high performance computing.
-The Company hires simulation specialists, industrial designers, design engineers, materials experts, development and test specialists, manufacturing engineers and information technology specialists for placement at customer sites for specific customer-directed assignments.
+The Client Engineering Services reportable segment provides support to the Company's customers with long-term ongoing expertise.
+The Company hires simulation specialists, industrial designers, design engineers, materials experts, development engineers, manufacturing engineers, data scientists, and information technology specialists for placement at customer sites for specific customer-directed assignments.

-The "All other" represents innovative services and products, including toggled ®, the Company's LED lighting business. toggled ® is focused on developing and selling next-generation solid state lighting technology along with communication and control protocols based on intellectual property for the direct replacement of fluorescent light tubes with LED lamps.
-Other businesses combined within Other include the Company's WEYV business, which was terminated in the third quarter of 2019, and potential services and product concepts that are still in their development stages.
-See Note 4 - Acquisitions and disposals for further information about the termination of the WEYV business.
+The "All other" represents innovative services and products, including toggled ®, the Company's LED lighting business. toggled® is focused on developing and selling next-generation solid state lighting technology along with communication and control protocols based, in part, on intellectual property for the direct replacement of fluorescent tubes with LED lighting.
+Other businesses combined within Other include potential services and product concepts that are still in their development stages and the Company's WEYV business, which ceased operations in the third quarter of 2019.